billkunghappy/CtrlGen-Interface/README.md

 This model includes a 7B llama2 models with a HMM, which should be able to run under 40GB GPU memory.
 More model choices can be refer to [Ctrl-G Training Repo](https://github.com/joshuacnf/Ctrl-G?tab=readme-ov-file).

 > Note: You do not need to download them explicitly.
-You can directly input the name as argument to `model/model_server.py`.
+You can directly enter the name as argument to `model/model_server.py`.

 **2. Start the model server**